lemmack/lemmack.github.io/content/posts/speculations-on-biological-coherence.md

 Medicine has mapped the pathways of pathogenesis with remarkable precision.
 We understand, in molecular detail, how things go wrong.
 The origins of health, the conditions under which the body actively thrives rather than merely avoids disease, remain fuzzier.
 I've been reading across several fields trying to understand whether there's a physiological foundation for coherence, and I want to sketch a speculative model that connects them.

 The model, stated simply: developmental and environmental insults compromise the body's structural architecture, which impairs the extracellular environment where cells operate, which causes cells to mount chronic stress responses they cannot exit.
-Biological coherence is what you have when this chain is intact.
-Incoherence is what you get when it breaks down at any point.
+If something like this is happening, biological coherence would be what you have when the pathway is intact, and incoherence what you get when it breaks down at any point.

 I want to be clear about what follows.
 I'm not actively doing research in any of these fields.
 I have a background in public health and health science, and an interest in how disparate ideas might connect.
 Each domain I'll discuss has empirical support, though they vary in how well-established they are.
 The connections between them are my own speculation.
 I'm writing this to see whether the model holds up to scrutiny, and I expect to revise it as I learn more.

-# The Chain
+# A Proposed Pathway

-Here's the causal pathway I'm tentatively proposing:
+Here's one way the causal pathway might work:

 1. **Developmental and environmental insult.** The body develops under suboptimal mechanical conditions (mouth breathing, soft foods, physical injury, restricted movement, sitting in chairs) and/or chemical exposure (persistent organic pollutants, heavy metals, other toxicants).